fireship-io/fireship.io/content/courses/js/102-nullish-coalescing.md

 ## Nullish Coalescing

-Nullish coalescing is a relativly new operator that was introduced in ES2020.
+Nullish coalescing is a relatively new operator that was introduced in ES2020.
 It is similar to the logical OR operator `||`, but it only returns the right-hand side if the left-hand side is `null` or `undefined`.

 ```js
 const foo = null ?? 'bar';